 Flymaster LIVEtracking is a free tracking service for Flymaster's flight instruments.
 It was developed and used for the X-alps and currently the LIVE (the forerunner to LIVE SD) is supplied to Paragliding World Cup (PWC) pilots during tasks to enable the live broadcast of pilots' positions during tasks.
 Further, it helps eliminate task setting errors and makes it easier to report weather / safety conditions on task.

-I’ve been using Flymaster’s Live since it first became available and was curious to see what was new from this latest edition.
-Flymaster promise a better compass and more storage via an SD card facilty.
-They also say that the new screen is ‘virtually indestructible’.
+I've been using Flymaster's LIVE since it first became available and was curious to see what was new from this latest edition.
+Flymaster promise a better compass and more storage via an SD card facility.
+They also say that the new screen is 'virtually indestructible'.

 So what's in the box?

 The version I was sent came with a charger, UK power socket adapter for the charger, a USB cable, firm shell case and the unit itself.
 No SD or SIM cards were included and there was no quick start up guide or any other document.
 It was well packed and had a substantial film tacked over the screen but still there was a slight scuff to the top of the case.
 When powered up the unit said the battery was at 97% charge, the unit said that was good enough for more than 35 hours flight.

 Screen layouts & Flymaster Designer

 The LIVE SD shipped with 3 page designs preloaded into it.
 A big feature of these instruments is the ability to completely customise the way the screen is laid out and how the unit deals with airspace warnings, hitting the turn-points and discovering thermals.
 Key to getting the most out of these devices is in getting used to the Flymaster Designer software application and sorting out exactly what you want.